Petrol engine: Thermodynamic cycle

 Most petrol engines use either the four-stroke Otto cycle or the two-stroke cycle.
 Petrol engines have also been produced using the Miller cycle and Atkinson cycle.

 Layout

 Most petrol-powered piston engines are straight engines or V engines.
 However, flat engines, W engines and other layouts are sometimes used.

 Wankel engines are classified by the number of rotors used.

 Compression ratio

 Cooling

 Petrol engines are either air-cooled or water-cooled.

 Ignition

 Petrol engines use spark ignition.
-High voltage current for the spark may be provided by a magneto or an ignition coil.
-In modern car engines the ignition timing is managed by an electronic Engine Control Unit.
+High voltage for the spark this may be provided by a magneto or an ignition coil.
+In modern car engines, the ignition timing is managed by an electronic Engine Control Unit.
+Ignition modules can also function as a rev limiter in some cases to prevent overrevving and the consequences of it, such as valve float and connecting rod failure.

+Primer

+Primers may be used to help start the engine.
+They can draw fuel from fuel tanks and vaporize fuel directly into piston cylinders.
+Engines are difficult to start during cold weather, and the fuel primer helps because otherwise there will not be enough heat available to vaporize the fuel in the carburetor.

 Power output and efficiency

 The power output of small- and medium-sized petrol engines (along with equivalent engines using other fuels) is usually measured in kilowatts or horsepower.

-Typically, petrol engines have a thermodynamic efficiency of about 20% (approximately half that of some diesel engines).
+Typically, petrol engines have a thermodynamic efficiency of about 20-30% (approximately half that of some diesel engines).

 Applications

 Applications of petrol engines include automobiles, motorcycles, aircraft, motorboats and small engines (such as lawn mowers, chainsaws and portable generators).
+Petrol engines have also been used as "pony engines", a type of engine used to start a larger, stationary diesel engine.